 Malcolm X was born Malcolm Little in Omaha, Nebraska.
-His father, Earl, a Baptist minister and follower of the Black Nationalist Marcus Garvey, was under continuous threat by the Ku Klux Klan.
-The family moved to Lansing, Michigan, where their house was burned by white racists in 1929, and, in 1931, Earl was murdered.
-Malcolm's mother had a nervous breakdown and the eight children were sent to various foster homes.
+His father, Earl, a Baptist minister and follower of the Black Nationalist Marcus Garvey, was under continuous threat from the Ku Klux Klan.
+The family moved to Lansing, Michigan, where their house was burned by white racists in 1929, and, in 1931, Earl was purportedly murdered by white racists.
+A few years later, Malcolm's mother suffered a nervous breakdown, and her seven children were sent to various foster homes.

-The top student and only African-American in his eighth grade class, Malcolm dropped out of school after his teacher told him that a "nigger" could never become a lawyer - his dream.
-He went to Boston to live with his sister Ella, and turned to crime.
-He became a street hustler and in 1946 he was arrested and sentenced to 10 years.
-While in prison, he began a period of education and self-transformation.
-He joined The Nation of Islam, a black supremacist group headed by Elijah Muhammad.
-He took "X" as his last name, signifying his unknown African tribal name that had been lost when his family was given the slave name "Little."
+The top student and only African American in his eighth grade class, Malcolm dropped out of school after his teacher told him that a "nigger" could never become a lawyer - his dream.
+He went to Boston to live with his sister Ella and turned to crime.
+He became a street hustler and, in 1946, was arrested and sentenced to eight to ten years.
+While incarcerated, he began a period of education and self-transformation.
+Later he joined the Nation of Islam, a Black supremacist group headed by Elijah Muhammad.
+He took X as his last name, signifying his unknown African tribal name, which had been lost when his family was given the slave name Little.

-After his parole in 1952, Malcolm X became a brilliant and charismatic speaker, building the Nation of Islam from 400 to 30,000 members.
-In 1964 Malcolm broke with the Nation and formed the Organization of Afro-American Unity.
-Journeying to Mecca, the holiest of Muslim shrines, he took the name El-Hajj Malik El-Shabazz, and began speaking of international black consciousness and integration rather than racial separatism.
+After his parole, in 1952, Malcolm X became a brilliant and charismatic speaker, building the Nation of Islam from four hundred members to thirty thousand members.
+In 1964, he broke with the Nation of Islam and in 1965 formed the Organization of Afro-American Unity.
+Journeying to Mecca, the holiest of Muslim cities, he took the name El-Hajj Malik El-Shabazz, and began speaking of international black consciousness and integration rather than racial separatism.
 His change of views targeted him for assassination by some members of the Nation of Islam.

-While preparing to speak in a Harlem ballroom on February 21, 1965, Malcolm X was shot and killed by three assassins from the Nation of Islam.
-It is still unclear what role the FBI, which had Malcolm X under surveillance, may have played in his death.
+While preparing to speak in a Harlem ballroom on February 21, 1965, Malcolm X was shot and killed.
+Three men from the Nation of Islam were arrested for his murder.
+It is still unclear what role the New York City Police Department and the FBI, which had Malcolm X under surveillance, may have played in his death.

-Historians consider Malcolm X among the half-dozen most influential African-American leaders.
-His book, The Autobiography of Malcolm X, written with Alex Haley and published posthumously, is considered one of the most important non-fiction books of the 20th Century.
-Many black people felt that Malcolm X, by voicing the truth of their frustration and anger, gave them courage and self-respect.
-He told African-Americans that they had to stop defining themselves as whites had defined them in terms of subservience and inferiority.
+Historians consider Malcolm X among the half-dozen most influential African American leaders.
+His book, The Autobiography of Malcolm X, written with Alex Haley and published posthumously, is considered one of the most important non-fiction books of the twentieth century.
+Many Black people felt that Malcolm X, by voicing the truth of their frustration and anger, gave them courage and self-respect.
+He told African Americans that they had to stop defining themselves as whites had defined them as subservient and inferior.
 His message was one of strength, pride, and truth.